Azirella

 Decision Augmentation (Copilot)

 Human on the loop.
 AI agents generate recommendations with impact analysis.
-Humans approve, modify, or reject.
+Humans inspect and override if needed.
 Every override is captured with reasoning and scored against outcomes.
 This is where most customers start.

 LEVEL 3